gumslone/wifi-throwie-stop-war-protest-esp8266/README.md

 Connect your ESP8266 to your computer.

 Put your board into a flash mode:
-Hold the flash button and hit thee reset button, then release the flash button.
+Hold the flash button and hit the reset button, then release the flash button.

 for ESP8285 use command like this: